Netcracker/qubership-opensearch/documentation/installation-guide/disaster-recovery/README.md

 The Disaster Recovery scheme implies two separate OpenSearch clusters, one of which is in the `active` mode, and the other is in the `standby` mode.

+The Disaster Recovery process for OpenSearch service includes the following parts:

+* Turning on/off replication of OpenSearch indices with data: when switching to `standby` mode we enable replication, when switching to `active` mode we disable it.
+* Users recovery when switching to the `active` side if DBaaS adapter is enabled.

 # Configuration

 The Disaster Recovery (DR) configuration requires two separate OpenSearch clusters installed on two Kubernetes/OpenShift clusters.
 First, you need to configure the parameters for OpenSearch and all the components that you need to deploy to cloud.
 Then, pay attention to the following steps that are significant for Disaster Recovery configuration: